 Before you make any decisions, we recommend you investigate the benefits of Shockwave as an effective and non-invasive alternative to traditional treatments and surgery for your tendon, muscle or joint condition.

-What is shockwave therapy and how can it help me?
+What is shockwave treatment and how can it help me?

 The theory behind shockwave treatment is straightforward and easy to understand.